Arthur (footballer, born 2003)

-Arthur Augusto de Matos Soares (born 17 March 2003), simply known as Arthur, is a Brazilian professional footballer who plays as a right back for club Bayer Leverkusen and the Brazil national team.
+Arthur Augusto de Matos Soares (born 17 March 2003), simply known as Arthur, is a Brazilian professional footballer who plays as a right back for club Werder Bremen on loan from Bayer Leverkusen, and the Brazil national team.

 Club career

 América Mineiro

 Born in Belo Horizonte, Minas Gerais, Arthur joined América Mineiro's youth setup in 2019, after starting it out at Dínamo de Araxá.
 On 29 November of that year, he was loaned to Flamengo, with a buyout clause.

 Arthur returned to América in 2021, and was promoted to the first team in December 2021.
 He made his senior debut on 25 January 2022, starting in a 1–2 Campeonato Mineiro away loss against Caldense.

 Arthur made his Série A debut on 15 May 2022, coming on as a half-time substitute for Índio Ramírez in a 0–1 away loss against Coritiba.

 Bayer Leverkusen

 On 3 April 2023, Arthur signed a five-year contract with German club Bayer Leverkusen, effective in July.

+On 1 September 2026, Arthur was loaned by Werder Bremen for the 2026–27 season.